MTTR vs MTBF vs MTTF? – A Simple Guide To Failure Metrics

 A major one of these factors is human interaction.
 For instance, low MTBF could either indicate poor handling of the asset by its operators or a poorly-executed repair job in the past.

-For critical assets such as airplanes, safety equipment, and generators, MTBF is an important indicator of expected performance.
-Therefore, manufacturers use it as a quantifiable reliability metric and as an essential tool during the design and production stages of many products.
-It is commonly used today in mechanical and electronic systems design, safe plant operations, product procurement and so on.
+Therefore, manufacturers can use the mean time between failures as a quantifiable reliability metric and as an essential tool during the design and production stages of many products.
+It is commonly used today in mechanical and electronic systems design, safe plant operations, product procurement, and so on.

-What is Mean Time To Failure (MTTF)?
+What is MTTF (Mean Time To Failure)?

 When using MTTF as a failure metric, repair of the asset is not an option.